 Sickness or injury

 The most common type of unplanned absence is sick leave, when an employee misses work due to illness or injury.
+An employee feeling unwell, whether due to physical or mental health issues, is a common reason for absence.
 Managing sickness absence is a hard balancing act for businesses.
 On one hand, you want staff to stay away if they’re genuinely sick, but, on the other, you want to minimise sick days.
-As we cover later in this article, doing your best to keep your workforce healthy is main thing you can do to prevent sickness absence.
+As we cover later in this article, doing your best to keep your workforce healthy—including addressing mental health issues as well as physical health—is the main thing you can do to prevent sickness absence.

 Low workforce morale